yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 attention to it.
 You didn't even care to create that small but very important product nicely.
 How will you create their software?
 With the same attitude.
 Don't ruin the whole show with a careless design.
-That's the key word here&mdash;"careless".
+That's the key word here&mdash;"careless."
 It doesn't need to be complex.
 It may be very simple.
 But it must be **yours**, made with care and love.

 <hr/>